zavsnar/knowledge_base/postgres_mvcc.md

  ---
 # In-page vacuum

- `fillfactor` percentage of page size after which the next `INSERT` will add row in next page.
+ `fillfactor` percentage of page size after which the next `INSERT` will add a row on the next page.
 And the reminder (100% - fillfactor) will be used for `UPDATE`s of current rows.
 By default `fillfactor` for tables = 100 and for indexes = 90.

 **Best practice**: If you are going to insert rows without updates it is a good idea to set `fillfactor=100` for index.
-For example for Materialised Views (--placeholder for example --.
+For example for Materialised Views .

 In-page vacuuming executes in 2 cases:
- * when previous `UPDATE` could not find space in current page and marked current page for cleaning and inserted in next page.
-Page is vacuuming in next access
+ * when the previous `UPDATE` could not find space on the current page and mark the current page for cleaning and insert in the next page.
+Page is vacuuming in the next access
  * when fillfactor is achieved vacuuming executing right now

 ---
 ## Indexes
 In-page vacuuming cleans only rows versions (before event horizon) but doesn't clean in-page pointers.
-Because index is placed on other pages and can have links to pointers inside page.
-Whereas rows are being moved to higher addresses and marked as `dead` and actual rows are moving in lower addresses.
+Because the index is placed on other pages and can have links to pointers inside the page.
+Whereas rows are being moved to higher addresses and marked as `dead` and actual rows are moving to lower addresses.

-**Record in indexes** page (which point to dead row) will be **corrected at the next access** (SELECT or UPDATE).
+**Record in indexes** page (which points to dead row) will be **corrected at the next access** (SELECT or UPDATE).

 ---
 ### HOT updates optimizations
-HOT optimization will be applied when we update field which doesn't mention in index.
+HOT optimization will be applied when we update a field which doesn't mentioned in the index.

-After updating fields that don't participate in index, index page won't have additional links to new row versions.
-Instead, index will point to 1st version of row in the table and have to jump to actual version using `t_ctid`.
+After updating fields that don't participate in the index, the index page won't have additional links to new row versions.
+Instead, the index will point to 1st version of the row in the table and have to jump to the actual version using `t_ctid`.
-New link will be added to index page only in case when new version of row doesn't fit on page and has to be added to the next page.
-In this case, index will have 2 links to versions of row.
+The new link will be added to the index page only in case when the new version of the row doesn't fit on the page and has to be added to the next page.
+In this case, the index will have 2 links to versions of the row.
- - Row which holds link from index is marked as HHU (**Heap Hot Updated**).
+ - Row which holds the link from the index is marked as HHU (**Heap Hot Updated**).
- - Row which doesn't hold this link is marked as HOT (**Heap Hot Updated**).
+ - Row which doesn't hold this link is marked as HOT (**Heap-Only Tuple**).

 ``` sql
 SELECT * FROM heap_page('hot',0);